Did you know?

 Immature bald eagles do not acquire the typical white head and tail until they are four to five years of age.

 Bald Eagle Project

-During the nesting season (late Jan. - July) we host a live web camera (EagleCam) that is situated above a Bald eagle nest inside Duke Farms in Hillsborough, New Jersey.
+To help raise awareness for nesting bald eagles, in partnership with Duke Farms, we host a live streaming nest camera that is situated above an eagle nest inside the Duke Farms estate in Hillsborough, New Jersey.